akibahmed229/ecommerc-backend/README.md

 14. Schema & Model for User -> [bcryptjs]
 15. Create seed router for testing
 16. Get /api/users -> isAdmin -> getAllUsers -> searchByName + pagination functionality
-17. responseHandler controller for error or success
+17. ResponseHandler controller for error or success
+18. GET /api/users/:id -> get a single user by id
+19. How to Create services in the backend